Table of Contents_

 Is it better for a printer to have low or high DPI?

-If you are going for glorious color reproductions, a high DPI will be mandatory.
-However, for simple monochrome reproductions, the DPI may not be as important.
+A high DPI will be mandatory if you are going for glorious color reproductions.
+However, the DPI may not be as important for simple monochrome reproductions.
 Low DPI printers may be a good fit for some, as they will tend to save ink or toner.

 When would a higher DPI matter?